Putting It All Together (Technically)

 • DEBUG level logging for the query string that is passed through to the Solr server, and

-The most up-to-date logging file can always be viewed on the GitHub repository:
+The most up-to-date logging configuration file can always be viewed on the GitHub repository:

 https://github.com/synapticloop/panl/blob/main/src/main/resources/log4j2.xml